Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Steve C. Beuchaw - Morgan Stanley & Co.
 LLC

-Hello, there (42:52).
+... there (42:52).
 One other topic I want to hit before I turn it back over, and it's the NMR Cryo debate.
 I don't know if there's anything new here scientifically or in terms of product features.
 But now that FEI is owned by Thermo, there's a lot of enthusiasm there about what they can do, with the consolidated effort in structural biology.
 It would be helpful to hear what you're seeing out in the field given that combination and how you're thinking about the trajectory for the business given that evolution.
 Thanks a bunch.

 Frank H. Laukien - Bruker Corp.